TheCodecOfficial/Rigid-Buddies/README.md

 - `Polygon Collision`: This scene shows collision involving several polygons.

 - `Shatter Effect`: This scene showcases the visual shattering effect employed in the Game3D scene
+- `Rendering`: This scene was exclusively used to work on the visual rendering

 ## Installation
 The whole project can be inspected and run inside the Unity game engine: